speechly/speechly/README.md

 # Smart Home Demo

-Voice-enabled web app for controlling home smart devices.
+Voice control for home smart devices with a web app.

 You can say...

+"Turn off everything"
 "Turn off lights"
 "Turn off television in the living room"
 "Switch on lights in the bedroom and in the kitchen"